 To the extent that COMP makes any amendments to the Compound network's protocols, the Compound network will be subject to new protocols that may adversely affect the value of COMP.
-As a result of the foregoing, it may be difficult to find solutions or marshal sufficient effort to overcome any future problems, especially long-term problems, on Digital Asset Networks that are decentralized or that are managed by diverse groups of token holders.
+As a result of the foregoing, it may be difficult to find solutions or marshal sufficient effort to overcome any future problems, especially long-term problems, on Digital Asset Networks.